 - Crew – All crew had to bring their own refillable water bottles, cups, plates and cutlery.

-- Public – We stopped selling plastic bottles behind the bars, sold refillable ones and had reusable cups on the bar if needed.
+- Public – No plastic bottles behind the bars, sold refillable ones and had reusable cups on the bar if needed.

 - Bars were not allowed to serve anything that came from plastic bottles, resulting in 400KG increase in glass use, which is infinitely recyclable.